Conversion Killers: 5 UX Myths Stalling Your Revenue Engine

 Best Practices

-2. Ensure that each click clearly leads users closer to their goal.
+2. Ensure each interaction clearly leads the user closer to their Object of Desire.

 UX Myth #3: People Read Web Pages